Mparaiso/fluxreader/sprints.md

 Sprint5:
 - [X] A user can remove entries
-- [X] A user can filter out feeds by feed name.
+- [X] A user can filter out feeds
 - [X] the application can discover a syndication url from a website address
 - [X] Each feed is displayed with its favicon

 Sprint6:
 - [X] a notification system alerts user of successfull or unsuccessfull events in the app
-- [] replace default browser popups by custom modals
+- [] replace default modals by custom modals
 - [] during page changes, user is notified that some data are being loaded
+- [] user is notifireturned when subscribing
+- [] deleted entries should be blacklisted so they are not fetched again on feed refreshed
+- [] when a feed is deleted,related blacklisted entries should be removed from blacklist